Intricacies of Frustrated Magnetism in the Kondo Metal YbAgGe: Results

-\textbf{Itinerant electrons}
+\subsection{Itinerant electrons}

 The metallic nature of the $R$AgGe family adds complexity to understanding the magnetism.
-The itinerant electrons affect the degeneracy of frustrated states, can lead to significant further neighbour exchange couplings and Kondo screening.
-We have collected a number of experimental evidences in YbAgGe, which do not comply with a localized moment picture.
-For instance, below $T^* \approx$ 20 K, the temperature at which full $R$ln2 entropy is recovered \cite{Budko2004, Morosan2004}, our electric resistivity measurements with currents $I$ parallel and perpendicular to the $c$-axis show deviations to the behaviour at high temperature (see Fig. \ref{fig:CSMES}c).
-These data, together with previous magnetization and specific heat results\cite{Budko2004, Morosan2004} indicate a link between conduction electrons and local magnetic degrees of freedom, suggesting hybridization of Yb 4$f$ electrons with the conduction bands.
-The magnetization measured at high magnetic fields is also incompatible with a localized picture (see SI Note 5).
+The itinerant electrons affect the degeneracy of frustrated states and can lead to significant further neighbour exchange couplings and Kondo screening.
+There exist a number of experimental evidences in YbAgGe, which do not comply with a localized moment picture.
+For instance, below $T^* \approx$ 20 K, the temperature at which the full $R$ln2 entropy is recovered \cite{Budko2004, Morosan2004}, our electric resistivity measurements with currents $I$ parallel and perpendicular to the $c$-axis show deviations to the behavior at high temperature (see Fig. \ref{fig:CSMES}c).
+These data, together with previous magnetization and specific heat results reporting a stark deviation from the Curie-Weiss behavior below $T^*$ and a Sommerfeld coefficient between 150 mJ/molK$^2$ $\le$ $\gamma$ $\le$ 1200 mJ/molK$^2$ \cite{Budko2004, Morosan2004} indicate a link between conduction electrons and local magnetic degrees of freedom, suggesting hybridization of Yb 4$f$ electrons with the conduction bands.
+Strong support for Kondo physics is also obtained from earlier neutron scattering results, reporting a substantial broadening of the quasielastic scattering and the first excited crystal-field level as a function of temperature \cite{Matsumura2004,Fak2005}.
+Besides, our magnetization measured at high magnetic fields is incompatible with a localized picture (see SI Note 4).
 Another argument for itineracy is the reduced and amplitude modulated ordered magnetic moment value as determined from neutron diffraction.
 Even inside the AFM LRO state at zero field, the ordered moment is only $\mu_{ord}\approx$ 1.6$\mu_B$ on average\cite{Larsen2021} implying a loss of $\sim$60\% when compared to the expected localized moment $\mu_{CEF}$ = 3.98$\mu_B$.